myIR, payments and more

 If you already use accounting software to manage your accounts, talk to your software provider about whether this filing feature is available as part of their software package.

-- by credit or debit card online, or
+- credit or debit card, or

 GST refunds will be direct credited within 10 working days of us receiving your return unless we notify you we intend to: